 While packing for Pakistan, dressing for the weather will be the hardest thing to do.
 But click here to read a good guide about what to wear in Pakistan.

-For women, the traditional combination of shirt and pant, known as shalwar kameez, is the most suitable dress for you in Pakistan.
+For women, the traditional combination of shirt and pants, known as shalwar kameez, is the most suitable dress for you in while travelling here.
 It is comfortable and easy to wear in the cities with 40°C+ temperatures.
 Moreover, you will earn a lot of local respect too if you decide to invest in shalwar kameez.

 However, the mountains won’t allow you to wear this.
 They are cold even in the summers.
 Irrespective of whether you’re trekking or not, warm clothes that should pack your body with robust shoes are a necessity if you’re about to visit the northern side.

-Booking.com and Airbnb are getting more familiar in Pakistan.
+Booking.com and Airbnb are getting more familiar here.
 However, there are still mostly mid-range and luxury hotels.

 The mid-range accommodation options broaden up at Facebook pages that are common and an easier way to contact and reserve a room.
-There are several travel groups that you can find with tour guides and information about the cheapest places to stay in Pakistan.
+There are several travel groups that you can find with tour guides and information about the cheapest places to stay all over the country.
 Backpacking Pakistan is one such group.

 For women, Female Pakistan Travelers is a popular group to get information on accommodation, clothing, and other aspects.

 Finding a cheap place to sleep is a challenge for a newcomer.
 Guidebooks cannot be relied upon for prices.
 You’ll need to find a traveller to guide you for your tour as not all cheap hotels or guesthouses accept foreign tourists.

 The People of Pakistan and Hospitality of the locals.